alasco-tech/alasco-tech.github.io/_posts/2019-05-07-retro-diary-one.md

 Everyone writes three ideas on what to do to improve the next sprint, loosely based on the phase before - it’s great if somebody has a new idea too of course!
 By ensuring to do three rounds of three ideas we can leverage what I like to call last-minute-craziness.
 At some point you’d run out of “logical” ideas so at this point you might find new approaches disconnected from your existing views and processes.
 ### Close the retrospective
-Goal: Bring attendees back to “reality”,
+*Bring attendees back to “reality”*
 Activity: I was very keen on getting feedback as this was the very first retrospective I moderated!
 I used the last couple of minutes to let people slowly go back to a work-mindset by giving me their views on me, my presentation and the choice of activities.
 Very helpful and great insights indeed!

 ## Key Takeaways